EpicCash/epic-payment-processor/README.md

 * Scan QRcode (from Merchant 'Terminal' - tablet or PC in person) or online checkout.
 * Parse string into 3 data elements by delimeter (*) : Epic Receive address * Invoice Number or Transaction Description * Amount
-* Calculate fiat currency value of amount and append to Invoice for On-Chain Memo
+* Second QRcode element contains Invoice/ID, Currency Code:Currency Amount for On-Chain Memo
 * Jump to Send page
 * Autofill the Send Address, On-Chain Memo, Amount
 * User verifies info on Send page then taps Send to make Payment